Depression and Avoidance Behavior: How to Break the Cycle

 ?
 Example

 What are you avoiding?
-I'm avoiding my friends after my girlfriend dumped me.
+I am avoiding my friends after my girlfriend broke up with me.

 How is this avoidance making you feel?
-I feel sad and depressed.
-I'm alone.
+I feel sad, lonely, and more depressed.

 How are you avoiding things?
-I'm playing computer games all day and night.
-I'm not eating healthy food.
+I am playing computer games all day and night.
+I am not eating properly.

 Your Most Significant Negative Behaviors